ayaan498/Hackathon/README.md

 ### Travel-Buddy
-Our college hackathon project in which we gave the nearest hotels, restaurants, hospitals, police stations etc. for any given location.
+This is our project for the college hackathon conducted in January.
-We used Google Maps API for this purpose.
+In this, we developed a website which gives the nearest hotels, restaurants, hospitals, police stations etc. for any given location with the help of Google Maps API.
 Also, the user can book tickets for any event near his/her location.
 Link for the website:  https://travel-buddy-tsec.herokuapp.com/